djuelg/Neuronizer/README.md

 * using [Butterknife](http://jakewharton.github.io/butterknife/) for ViewBinding

 # Use Cases
-Here the different use cases for the whole app can be found.
+Here are the different use cases for the whole app.
 They are grouped into 3 different independent parts.

 ## Landingpage Use Cases